-The aggregate number of Common Shares of the Corporation which may be issued from treasury under the LTIP, together with shares reserved for issuance under all of the Corporation's other securitybased compensation arrangements, which includes the Option Plan, shall not exceed 10% of the Corporation's issued and outstanding Common Shares on a non-diluted basis.
+The aggregate number of Common Shares of the Corporation which may be issued from treasury under the LTIP, together with shares reserved for issuance under all of the Corporation's other security-based compensation arrangements, which includes the Option Plan, shall not exceed 10% of the Corporation's issued and outstanding Common Shares on a non-diluted basis.
 The maximum number of Common Shares that may be reserved under the LTIP will, from time to time, vary proportionately to the issued and outstanding share capital of the Corporation.
 Further, when Awards under the LTIP vest and are redeemed, expire or are forfeited, surrendered, cancelled or terminated, the number of Common Shares under such Awards automatically become available to be made the subject of new Awards under the LTIP.
 The LTIP is an unfunded plan and any obligations of the Corporation under the LTIP are unsecured.

-Limitations on Issuance to Insiders and Director Participants
+Limitations on Issuance to Insiders and Director Participants issued and outstanding Common Shares of the Corporation on a non-diluted basis.

-The total number of Common Shares issuable from treasury to insiders of the Corporation at any time and issued from treasury to insiders of the Corporation within any one-year period under the LTIP, together with any other security-based compensation arrangements of the Corporation, shall not exceed 10% of the issued and outstanding Common Shares of the Corporation on a non-diluted basis.
+The total number of Common Shares issuable from treasury to insiders of the Corporation at any time and issued from treasury to insiders of the Corporation within any one-year period under the LTIP, together with any other security-based compensation arrangements of the Corporation, shall not exceed 10% of the